ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Improvement: New scan stage includes a new check for TrafficTrade malware.
 * Improvement: Reduced net memory usage during forked scan stages by up to 50%.
 * Improvement: Reduced the number of queries executed for some configuration options.
-* Improvement: Modified the default whitelisting to include the new core AJAX action in WordPress 4.8.1.
+* Improvement: Modified the default allowlisting to include the new core AJAX action in WordPress 4.8.1.
 * Fix: Synchronized the scan option names between the main options page and smaller scan options page.
 * Fix: Fixed CSS positioning issue for dashboard metabox with IPv6.
 * Fix: Fixed a compatibility issue with determining the site's home_url when WPML is installed.

 = 6.3.15 - July 24, 2017 =
 * Improvement: Reduced memory usage on scan forking and during the known files scan stage.
-* Improvement: Added additional scan options to allow for disabling the blacklist checks while still allowing malware scanning to be enabled.
+* Improvement: Added additional scan options to allow for disabling the blocklist checks while still allowing malware scanning to be enabled.
 * Improvement: Added a Wordfence Application Firewall code block for the lsapi variant of LiteSpeed.
 * Improvement: Updated the bundled GeoIP database.
-* Fix: Added a validation check to IP range whitelisting to avoid log warnings if they're malformed.
+* Fix: Added a validation check to IP range allowlisting to avoid log warnings if they're malformed.

 = 6.3.14 - July 17, 2017 =
 * Improvement: Introduced smart scan distribution.
 Scan times are now distributed intelligently across servers to provide consistent server performance.